Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Methods

 \subsubsection{Joint emulation of forced and internal variations}

 To separate the internal and forced contributions to the GMST variance, we introduce the Bayesian inference algorithm implemented in ``ClimBayes''.
-We fit the linear stochastic two-box EBM to GMST data (Table~\ref{tab:table0}), as illustrated in Figure~\ref{fig:f1}.
+We fit the linear stochastic two-box EBM to GMST data (Tab.~\ref{tab:table0}), as illustrated in Figure~\ref{fig:f1}.
 The Bayesian inference algorithm relies on annually-resolved temperature and forcing time series as input data.
-Moreover, it requires physics-informed prior information on $\theta =(\lambda_1, \lambda_2, w_1, T_0, F_0)$.
-The parameters $\lambda_1, \lambda_2$, and $w_1$ correspond to free parameters of the response function. $T_0$ and $F_0$ are initial free parameters.
+Moreover, it requires physics-informed prior information on $\theta =(\lambda_1, \lambda_2, w_1, C_1, T_0, F_0)$.
+The parameters $\lambda_1, \lambda_2$, and $w_1$ correspond to free parameters of the response function in equation \eqref{eq:response}. $C_1$ is the heat capacity of the upper ocean box. $T_0$ and $F_0$ are initial free parameters. $T_0$ allows for small deviations of the EBM solution to the input data in the starting year and is expected to be close to zero.
+Similarly, the additional parameter $F_0$ is needed to compensate for an initial forcing anomaly with respect to the equilibrium state.

 We infer the posterior distributions of the uncertain parameters $\theta$ conditioned on target data $y$ via Bayes theorem (\ref{eq:BayesTheorem}), using a Markov chain Monte Carlo (MCMC) algorithm.
-To this end, we assume that the target data can be described by a deterministic model $\Phi_F$ and stochastic measurement or instrinsic noise $Z$ that is also allowed to depend on $\theta$:
+To this end, we assume that the target data can be described by a deterministic model $\Phi_F$ and stochastic measurement or intrinsic noise $Z$ that is also allowed to depend on $\theta$:

 Formula \eqref{eq:BayesModel} yields the likelihood $p(y | \theta)$.
 Combined with prior information $p(\theta)$, Bayes theorem \eqref{eq:BayesTheorem} defines the posterior distribution $p(\theta | y)$.
 In our case, the deterministic model $\Phi_F(\theta)$ is given by a discretization of the temperature responses $T_{1,F}(t)$.
 The noise term $Z(\theta)$ corresponds to the internal fluctuations $T_{1,I}(t)$.